4 tips for landing that marketing agency job

-We’ve grown our team substantially in 2019, and a byproduct of that is reading a lot of job applications.
-I’ve seen some great applications, but I’ve seen some awful ones, people who are great people but they’ve put together poor applications or don’t meet the criteria.
+Our team grew substantially in 2019, and a byproduct of that is reading many job applications.
+I've seen some great applications.
+I've seen some awful applications too, great people who put together poor applications or don't meet the job ad's criteria.

-When there are so few digital marketing agency jobs available, how do you stand out in the crowd?
+When there are so few digital marketing agency jobs available in Adelaide, how do you stand out in the crowd?

-I really wanted to provide some tips for how to land your dream marketing agency job, stand out from the crowd, and be an employers dream.
-Some of these are simple, but we want to give candidates a path if they want to apply, and also a path for those that don’t fit our criteria but could do very easily.
+I wanted to provide some tips for landing your dream marketing agency job, stand out from the crowd, and be an employers dream.
+We want to help our candidates succeed!

 Here are my top 4 tips for getting that dream digital marketing agency job, and they could be valuable to any position at any employer.